 - The topics covered should be of interest to the audience.
 It is always about the audience!
 As most of the people in the audience were university students and, I suspect, staff members of the United Nations and other International Organizations, the speaker and the topics covered were perfect for the occasion.

-- Starting the interview with a personal question about the speaker is a nice touch that allows the audience to see a less well known side of the person, but one which influences who they become.
-Annan shared some interesting and telling anecdotes about growing up in Ghana at the time of its independence.
+- Starting the interview with a personal question about the speaker is a nice touch.
+It allows the audience to see a less well known side of the person, but one which influences who they become.
+Kofi Annan shared some interesting and telling anecdotes about growing up in Ghana at the time of its independence.
 He also shared a humorous story about the time a man approached him in a small restaurant in northern Italy to ask for an autograph.
 The man turned out to be Morgan Freeman.

 - The interviewer and interviewee need to be careful not to step on each other’s words.
 In personal conversations, people frequently start talking while their companion is still finishing a thought.
 But in a formal setting, the interviewer and interviewee are having a personal conversation in front of (and for) an audience.
 They should avoid talking over each other.
 This happened a couple of times with Annan and Michel.